woodrowbarlow/battlearena/README.md

 A local multiplayer arena deathmatch platformer game.
 Two players choose from four characters then choose from one of four arenas to play in.
 Ranged weapons are scattered throughout the arena.
 Characters each have unique movement and special attacks.

+To see how to download the project, see `DEVELOPING.md`.

 ## Mechanics

  * Characters start with 100 health and 3 lives.
 When their health is depleted or they fall off the edge of an arena, they lose one life.
 When one of the characters loses all three lives, the game is over and the other is declared the winner.